 DivIDE aims to investigate the mechanisms and principles of cell division and to reproduce them in vitro with synthetic approaches.
 Crucial to cell division is the mitotic spindle, a structure whose main duty is the separation of chromosomes.
 The spindle is made of microtubules (MT), molecular motors, and MT-binding factors, some of which show astounding complexity.
-The mitotic spindle is the one of the cellular structures that best represents the ability of biological matter to self-organize though arrays of dynamic protein-protein interactions.
+The mitotic spindle is one of the cellular structures that best represents the ability of biological matter to self-organize through arrays of dynamic protein-protein interactions.
 It rapidly assembles when cells enter mitosis, and it disassembles, after sister chromatid separation and mitotic exit.
-The complexity and dynamic behaviour of the mitotic spindle captures the imagination of synthetic biologists and modellers.
+The complexity and dynamic behavior of the mitotic spindle captures the imagination of synthetic biologists and modelers.

 Dr. Thomas Guérinier

 CO-FOUNDER & CSO

 ESR (PhD student)

 Training a new generation of molecular engineers to address cell division.

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 675737